What You Need to Know Before You Buy Property in New York

 Poor Credit Due to Late Payments

 Timing is everything when it comes to paying your bills.
-If you're a few days late on your payment, no need to worry about your credit score plummeting.
+If you're a few days late on your payment, there's no need to worry about your credit score plummeting.

 It compounds once you are late multiple times, with the worst drops reserved for beyond 90-day delinquency.

-So what's your plan for redemption?
+So, what's your plan for redemption?

 NEVER be late again.